aswain009/java-oop-class-notes/final-exam.md

 12) Conclusion: know how stacks work and know your stacks methods: empty(), push(), pop()

 ### Queues problem
-1) Description: Need to implement a publish/subscribe model (like YouTube, etc.) by implementing two classes .
+1) Description: Need to implement a publish/subscribe model (like YouTube, etc.) by implementing two classes.
 2) Will be given a UML diagram for the methods and variable for each class you need to implement.
 There are links to APIs you may need embedded in the specification.
 3) You will be given a Queue object of a particular class will need to do such things as reading and removing oldest notifications (poll), getting number of notifications(size), check if two subscribers are equal.
 4) Conclusion: pretty simple problem, know how to use poll and size methods of queue.